Breaking News

 Empanadillas are, for lack of a better definition, what most would call an empanada.
 They are really the same thing.
 The root of the word is even the same.
 Empanadillas is just Puerto Rico’s way of saying something in bread.
 Empanadillas are stuffed dough that can be filled with anything from meet, vegetables, fruits, seafood, and other mixtures.
 They are deep-fried.
 Do you see a trend yet?

-At first glances sorullos appear to be fried mozarella sticks.
+At first glances sorullos appear to be fried mozzarella sticks.
 They aren’t though.
 Well, not exactly.
 They are typically just fried corn sticks frequently complimented with some cheese.
 They are a very basic and straight forward street food.
 You can find them in smaller sizes as well as larger sizes.
 Some kiosks might have both, while others would only sell one or the other.

 Pionono